Harris County Public Library is working with T-Mobile to provide computers and internet to those in our community who need them.

 - You must have a valid Harris County Public Library card.
 (Need a library card?
 See "Get a Libary Card" below)

 - You must register for and attend an ECF Chromebook Orientation at a participating Harris County Public Library branch location.
 You must register at least one hour before the Orientation begins.
+Register now.

 Limits & Restrictions

 A parent or guardian must be present at the orientation appointment for children under 13 years.

 IMPORTANT NOTE: Several organizations in Harris County including some area school districts have received ECF funds to provide laptop computers to the public.
 If you have received a laptop computer from any other ECF-funded organization, you are NOT eligible to receive one from HCPL or any of its partners.

 ECF Chromebooks are provided with funding from the federal government and contain Children’s Internet Protection Act (CIPA) Content Filtering.
 HCPL staff does not have the ability to remove or change filtering.

 CIPA Filtering prohibits the viewing and use of the following:

 - Video Streaming, including Netflix, Hulu, and other streaming sites.